mist64/cbmbus_doc/6 JiffyDOS.md

 * CLK = NOT #2
 * DATA = NOT #3

-The controller reads the wires exactly 26 µs after the controller sets DATA to 1 (step 6).
+The controller reads the wires exactly 25 µs after setting DATA to 1 (step 6).

 #### 10: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-35.png =601x131)